BlackKnightZERO/MongoDB-Laravel-Vue-Application/README.md

 =======================================================

-How To Run:
+How To Run?

---NodeJS
+--NodeJS :
 * install NodeJS

---configuring mongoDB with PHP
+--Configuring mongoDB with PHP :
 * install mongoDB and mongoDB compass
 * install php_mongodb driver via -> downloading & the specific .dll file of your php version -> placing the .dll file to xampp/wamp's php/ext directory